What is Digital Privacy

 It is slow but digital privacy is becoming a threat.
-As a person’s personal data may slip into the wrong hands if passed around through the Web.
+A person’s personal data may slip into the wrong hands if passed around through the Web.
 Do you want to understand how online tracking is affecting our lives?
 You can go through below TEDTalk videos.
-You will get a fair amount of idea about why you should care about Digital Privacy.
+You will get a fair amount of ideas about why you should care about Digital Privacy.

 How GDPR and rules like these helping us?

 Many consumers are not well-informed to understand how companies collect their personal data.
 They are usually unsure about what it is actually used for.